 On March 28, 2008, we entered into a new \$500.0 million secured credit facility with The Royal Bank of Scotland as administrative agent and a syndicate of lenders.
 The amount available for borrowing at any one time under the Credit Facility is limited to the borrowing base for our properties other than in the State of Alabama, which was initially set at \$150.0 million.
-As of June 30, 2008, we have borrowed \$135.0 million under the facility and have a remaining capacity of \$15.0 million under the Credit Facility.
-On July 1, 2008, we expanded our borrowing base under this facility to \$175.0 million, which had the effect of increasing remaining capacity under the Credit Facility to \$40.0 million.
+In July 2008, we expanded our borrowing base under this facility to \$175.0 million, which had the effect of increasing remaining capacity under the Credit Facility to \$40.0 million.
+As of September 30, 2008, we have borrowed \$135.0 million under the facility and have a remaining capacity of \$40.0 million under the Credit Facility.
+Of this \$40.0 million in unused borrowing capacity, we can borrow up to \$22.5 million and remain in compliance with our debt covenants at our current distribution level.
 On March 28, 2008, we also amended and restated our existing \$200.0 million credit facility by entering into an amended and restated credit agreement with The Royal Bank of Scotland as administrative agent and a syndicate of lenders.
 The amount available for borrowing at any one time under the Amended and Restated Credit Facility is limited to the borrowing base for our properties in the State of Alabama, which was initially set at \$90.0 million.
-As of June 30, 2008, we have borrowed \$81.0 million and have a remaining capacity of \$9.0 million under the Amended and Restated Credit Facility.
+As of September 30, 2008, we have borrowed \$81.0 million and have a remaining capacity of \$9.0 million under the Amended and Restated Credit Facility.
+Of this \$9.0 million in unused borrowing capacity, we cannot borrow any additional amounts on this facility and remain in compliance with our debt covenants at our current distribution level.
 Both of our credit facilities will mature on October 31, 2010.
-As of August 1, 2008, we had \$219.0 million in debt outstanding under these credit facilities.
+As of November 1, 2008, we had \$212.0 million in debt outstanding under these credit facilities.
 The amount available for borrowing at any one time is limited to the borrowing base.
 The borrowing base will be re-determined semi-annually, and may be re-determined at our request more frequently and by the lenders in their sole discretion based on reserve reports prepared by reserve engineers, together with, among other things, the natural gas and oil prices at such time.
-Any increase in the borrowing base will have to be approved by lenders holding at least 66 2/3% of the commitments.
+Any increase in the borrowing base will have to be approved by all of the lenders in the syndicate and any decrease in the borrowing base will have to be approved by lenders holding at least 66 2/3% of the commitments.
+We expect the borrowing base will be re-determined in November 2008.

 The two agreements contain similar commercial terms with the same lenders participating in the same applicable percentages.
+The current lenders and their percentage commitments in the two facilities are: The Royal Bank of Scotland (23.32%), BNP Paribas (22.55%), Wachovia Bank, N.A.
+(14.55%), Bank of Nova Scotia (17.00%), Calyon New York Branch (15.05%), and Societe Generale (7.53%).
 A cross-default feature provides that an event of default under one agreement constitutes an event of default under the other.
 Our obligations under our credit facilities are secured by mortgages on our natural gas properties, as well as a pledge of all ownership interests in our subsidiaries.
 We are required to maintain the mortgages on properties representing at least 85% of our proved producing and proved non-producing reserves.
 Additionally, the obligations under the credit facilities are guaranteed by all of our operating subsidiaries and any future material subsidiaries.